xvxx/phetch/doc/phetch.1.md

 If you create a _phetch.conf_ file in _~/.config/phetch/_, it will be automatically loaded when *phetch* starts.
-The config file supports most command line options, for your convenience.
+The config file supports most command line options, for your convenience, as well as a few ways to customize your browsing experience.
 For example, *phetch* will always launch in TLS mode if `tls yes` appears in the  config file -- no need to pass `--tls` or `-t` on startup.

 Here is an example config with all options: